 Problems of the hair and scalp include dandruff, hair loss, premature graying, dull hair, dry hair, greasy hair, and itchy scalp.
 Many of these conditions can be greatly improved with the use of herbs.

-Hair consists of protein layers that overlap like shingles on a roof.
-When they lay flat, hair is smooth and has a healthy shine.
+When these proteins lay flat, hair is smooth and has a healthy shine.
+When ruffled, hair looks porous and shaggy.
 Damaged hair is dull and limp.
-Healthy hair depends on blood supply, circulation, and nutrition.

 Many things can cause hair and scalp problems including poor diet, poor circulation, excess sugar and salt in the diet, lack of B vitamins, lack of essential dietary proteins, high cholesterol, glandular imbalances, chemotherapy, high blood pressure medications, stress, anxiety, surgery, liver malfunction, severe illness, anemia, hypothyroidism, mineral deficiencies, harsh shampoos, and excessive “beauty” treatments like coloring and perms.